-Considering a degree in music?
+Considering a minor in music?
 The Department of Visual and Performing Arts will help you shine like the star that you are.
 Learn more about Music at Michigan Tech, including ensemble rehearsal schedules for the 2013-14 season.

 Classical, jazz, pep, and pop: to those who say Michigan Tech isn’t a musically oriented school, we say take another look.
 You’ll learn it all—theory, appreciation, history, and performance—while you develop your musical abilities and take your talents to the next level.